-William Morrison not contending for 2021 Olympics Shifts Focus to 2021 SEA Games
+William Morrison not contending for the 2021 Olympics and Shifts Focus to the 2021 SEA Games

 The fourth one in William Morrison chose not to compete in any qualifying meets and instead will concentrate on the coming Southeast Asian Games in Vietnam, according to Juico.
 “He’s fixing a personal problem that requires his attention.

 He officially told us he’d concentrate on making it to the SEA Games and attempt to do it in the Paris Olympics in 2024,” said the former chairman of the Philippine Sports Commission (PSC) during the session presented by San Miguel Corporation, Go For Gold PH, MILO® Philippines, Amelie Hotel Manila, Braska Restaurant, and the Philippine Amusement and Gaming Corporation (PAGCOR).

 Willie Morrison shot finished third in the 2020 Big Ten Championships at the Spire Institute in Geneva, Ohio.

 This time with a throw of 19.11m, and qualified for the Final.
 Andrew Liskowitz of Michigan won in 21.32m.